Residents react to proposed RG&E rates hikes ahead of public hearings

 If the increases are approved residential customers could see an increase of 2.86 dollars a month for electric and 1.56 dollars a month for gas.

-“I would be, I am upset if it’s going to happen,” said Rachel Toleand, a Rochester resident.
+“I would be, I am upset if it’s going to happen,” said Rochester Resident Rachel Toleand.

 “Nobody wants to pay more for anything like that,” said Jeremy Doehler a Rochester resident.